travellertools/travelord/README.md

 ## Possible improvements

+-   fix lint precommit hook
 -   implement automated tagged releases and publish to npm
--   add support for coverage reports

 -   use a dictionary of coordinates and/or google api to accept city names instead of coordinates
 -   improve the ranking algorithm or give it more options